hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 If `TLSSkipVerify` is set to `true`, certificate verification will be disabled.
 By default, certificate verification is enabled.

+`HostHeader` can be used to perform checks through reverse proxy so that Consul will check the end-user interface (avoid to consider the service as healthy if the reverse proxy has an issue).

 A `TCP` check will perform an TCP connection attempt against the value of `TCP` (expected to be an IP or hostname plus port combination) every `Interval`.
 If the